neutrinojs/neutrino/docs/usage.md

 ## Setup

-TODO
-After completing the [installation](./installation/index.md) of Neutrino and your Neutrino preset, you will want to define some scripts in your project's `package.json` in order to more simply build your project.
+After completing the [installation](./installation/index.md) of Neutrino and any Neutrino presets or middleware, you will want to define some scripts in your project's `package.json` in order to more easily interact with your project.
 In a typical project:

 - `scripts.start` would be the command you wish to run during development
 - `scripts.build` would be the command you wish to run to create a production bundle